Reviews You Can Rely On

 Alternatively, if your goal is to reduce joint impact and carry weight, focus on selecting a pole with a sturdy shaft, ergonomic handles, and reliable locking mechanisms.
 Prioritize materials that can withstand weight when you lean on them during steep descents or when carrying a heavy pack.

 Weight is another important factor; long-distance hikers or anyone counting ounces may prefer ultralight poles.
-On the other hand, individuals carrying heavy loads or who prioritize durability may opt for a more robust option.
+On the other hand, if you're carrying heavy loads or seeking the most durable pole, you might opt for something more robust.

 trekking poles - a good mountain pole is lightweight but strong enough to handle...